-For serious sellers who don’t qualify for hobby income, tax rates and forms vary depending on your business structure.
+For serious sellers who don’t qualify for hobby income, tax rates and forms vary depending on your business structure (sole proprietorship, LLC, etc.).
 Some states have no state income tax, but if your state does, keep in mind that state and local taxes can be offset by itemizing deductions on your returns.

-With last December’s Tax Cuts and Jobs Act, we now have a flat 21% tax rate for corporate profits, but 75% of businesses in the U.S. don’t fall into this category.
-These small and medium-sized businesses are considered pass-through entities (a.k.a. “flow-through”), whose owners pay personal income tax rates with a 20% deduction on qualified business income .
-The new law caps this income at $157,500 (or $315,000 if you’re married and file with your spouse).
+With the 2017 Tax Cuts and Jobs Act, we now have a flat 21% tax rate for corporate profits — but 75% of businesses in the U.S. are not corporations.
+These small and medium-sized businesses are considered pass-through entities (a.k.a. “flow-through”), whose owners pay personal income tax rates with deductions up to 20%.
+The new law caps this income at $157,500 for individual taxpayers and $315,000 for married taxpayers filing jointly.
 Check out these 12 ecommerce tax deductions you don’t want to overlook.

 Ecommerce Sales Tax Overview

 If you’re an online retailer that sells over multiple channels, sales taxes can quickly turn into a nightmare.
 It gets even more difficult for those retailers selling products or storing physical inventory across multiple states because of the tricky subject of nexus.

 It’s your responsibility as a business owner to collect taxes from buyers and file them with the right people.
-You’ll have to register for a permit for each state you have a nexus with — here’s a list of links for registering in each individual state.
-You can do this by sending in your business info and Federal Employer ID, if you have one.
+First, you need a permit for each state you have a nexus with — here’s a list of links for registering in each individual state.
+You can do this by sending in your business info and Federal Employer ID if you have one.

 How you actually charge tax from customers depends on your ecommerce platform.
-Many online marketplaces and shopping cart software automate sales tax calculations, while giving you the ability to adjust the calculation based on your specific tax obligations.
-Be sure to keep track of the different due dates for filing and remitting to avoid compliance issues and maybe even receive discounts for early remissions.
+Many online marketplaces and shopping cart software automate sales tax calculations or even let you adjust the calculation based on your specific tax obligations.
+Be sure to keep track of the different due dates for filing and remitting to avoid compliance issues — you might even be eligible for discounts on early remissions!